OlofHarrysson/chilliconfig/README.md

 How do we print objects?
 How do we print nested configs?
+If we have a function, which then calls another function.
+Can we show source code for both?

 Would like to be able to use dataclasses structure.
 Its possible now but the type hinting is needed, and its not enforced so just seems bad to use.

 make it so __repr__ is ambigious

+Should have a function to register the config object in the anyfig module which can later simply be imported anywhere.
+No more passing around configs

+Name suggestions:
+Anyfig